leandroBorgesFerreira/Writeopia/README.md

 You can check the documentation of the project in the [application documentation](https://docs.writeopia.io/docs/application/overview).

 ## App download
-You can go to https://writeopia.io and download the MacOS app under the download section. we would love your feedback about the app!
+You can go to https://writeopia.io and download the MacOS app under the download section.
+We would love your feedback about the app!

 ## Development
 You can check how to [work locally](https://docs.writeopia.io/docs/local-dev/getting-started) if you would like to contribute with fixes, improvements or try Writeopia from source code.